Scalable load balancing in networked systems: A survey of recent advances: Extensions and future research directions

 \subsection{Heterogeneous servers and knowledge of service requirements}

 The bulk of the literature has focused on systems with identical servers, and scenarios with non-identical server speeds have received relatively limited attention.
 A natural extension of the JSQ policy is to assign jobs to the server with the normalized shortest queue length, or equivalently, assuming exponentially distributed service requirements, the shortest expected delay.
 While such a Generalized JSQ (GJSQ) or Shortest Expected Delay (SED) strategy tends to perform well~\cite{BZ89}, it is not strictly optimal in general~\cite{EVW80}, and the true optimal strategy may in fact have a highly complicated structure.

-Selen {\em et al.}~\cite{SAK16} present approximations for the performance of GJSQ policies in a finite-$N$ regime with generally distributed service requirements and a Processor-Sharing discipline at each server, extending the analysis in Gupta {\em et al.}~\cite{GHSW07} for the ordinary JSQ policy with homogeneous servers.
+The authors of~\cite{SAK16} present approximations for the performance of GJSQ policies in a fixed-$N$ regime with generally distributed service requirements and a Processor-Sharing discipline at each server, extending the analysis in~\cite{GHSW07} for the ordinary JSQ policy with homogeneous servers.
+In~\cite{HM19} necessary and sufficient conditions are established for JSQ($d$) policies to be optimal in systems with heterogeneous server speeds in a classical heavy-traffic regime.
+The authors of~\cite{GS19} examine fluid limits for a system with both `fast' and `slow' servers and task assignment policies which may only have limited knowledge of the speeds of individual servers.
+In~\cite{CBL19} and~\cite{YHH18} fluid limits and heavy-traffic limits are investigated, respectively, for a somewhat related system where speeds are also heterogeneous but depend on the combination of the server and the task type due to affinity relations.

-In a separate line of work, Feng {\em et al.}~\cite{FMR05} consider static dispatching policies in a finite-$N$ regime with heterogeneous servers and a FCFS or Processor-Sharing discipline at each server.
+In a separate line of work, the authors of~\cite{FMR05} consider static dispatching policies in a fixed-$N$ regime with heterogeneous servers and a FCFS or Processor-Sharing discipline at each server.
 The assignment decision may depend on the service requirement of the arriving task, but not on the actual queue lengths or any other state information.
-In case of FCFS the optimal routing policy is shown to have a nested size interval structure, generalizing the strict size interval structure of the task assignment strategies in Harchol-Balter {\em et al.}~\cite{HCM99} which are optimal for homogeneous servers.
+In case of FCFS the optimal routing policy is shown to have a nested size interval structure, generalizing the strict size interval structure of the task assignment strategies in~\cite{HCM99} which are optimal for homogeneous servers.
 In case of Processor Sharing, the knowledge of the service requirements of arriving tasks is irrelevant, in the absence of any state information.